-"Topcoat" means a coating that is applied over a primer on an aerospace vehicle or component for appearance, identification, camouflage, or protection.
-Topcoats that are defined as specialty coatings are not included under this definition.
+"Primer" means the first layer and any subsequent layers of identically formulated coating applied to the surface of an aerospace vehicle or component.
+Primers are typically used for corrosion prevention, environment protection, functional fluid resistance, and adhesion promotion of subsequent coatings.
+Primers that are defined as specialty coatings are not included under this definition.